 cor_matrix

-A correlation matrix, for example returned from cor_matrix(), svy_cor_matrix(), or cor_matrix_mi()
+A correlation matrix, for example returned from cor_matrix(), svy_cor_matrix(), or cor_matrix_mi().

 ci